biobakery/kneaddata/readme.md

 To run KneadData in single end mode, run

-` $ kneaddata --input seq.fastq --reference-db $DATABASE --output kneaddata_output `
+` $ kneaddata --unpaired seq.fastq --reference-db $DATABASE --output kneaddata_output `

 This will create files in the folder `kneaddata_output` named